paulhauner/prophessor/README.md

 ```

 _Implements the RESTful API and may be run remotely_

+**Before running this command you should have already created your tutor accounts (this can be done with `enroll`)

 Create Phab marking projects and assigns tutors to these projects as per the specified csv files.